 - Click the Formulary/Drug List link to see the list of covered drugs (the formulary).
 This link also explains the formulary restrictions, limits or quotas, how your provider can request a prior authorization or exception request, and your plan's process for generic substitution, therapeutic interchange, and step therapies.
-All together these topics are known as the Pharmaceutical Management Procedures. - The Formulary Search link can also be used to search the formulary. - The Over-the-Counter (OTC) Formulary/Drug List link will show you the list of covered OTC drugs.
-These drugs are covered only when filled at a Denver Health Pharmacy. - Click the Pharmacy Locator link to find a pharmacy close to you. - Click the Drug Info Search/Login (Register with your member ID to log in) link to search drug-drug interactions and common drug side effects. - Click the Prior Authorization Form (PAR)/Exception Request Form link to start a prior authorization.
+All together these topics are known as the Pharmaceutical Management Procedures. - Access the Prior Authorization Form (PAR)/Exception Request Form to start a prior authorization.
 This is also called an exception request.